fameal/yearn-3crv-recycle/readme.md

 At this point you can call `recycle.recycle()`

-You can get the exact amounts in and out from the transaction receipt event called `Recycled(user, sent_dai, sent_usdc, sent_usdt, sent_tusd, sent_ycrv, received_yusd)`
+You can get the exact amounts in and out from the transaction receipt event called `Recycled(user, sent_dai, sent_usdc, sent_usdt, sent_3crv, received_y3crv)`

 You can also allow depositing partial amounts (sliders?) or skipping some of the coins (checkboxes?).
-For this you need to calculate the exact amounts and pass them into `recycle.recycle_exact(dai, usdc, usdt, tusd, ycrv)`
+For this you need to calculate the exact amounts and pass them into `recycle.recycle_exact(dai, usdc, usdt, ycrv)`

 Note that USDT is not ERC20-compliant, it doesn't return bool for `approve` and also requires first resetting the `allowance` to zero before changing it to another value.